CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

 img(close_up_hello.jpeg)[Sorry for the contrast, it's hard to take a picture of the screen.
 Also, the weird "hamburger" glyph is the \n character.
 I include it in the output, because the sim also runs on my computer for testing.]
 <video style="max-width:100%" controls><source src="hello.mp4" type="video/mp4"></video>

-Note, in the video, I've deliberately slowed the clock so that you can see it executing each `port` instruction.
+In this video I've deliberately slowed the clock so that you can see it executing each `port` instruction.
 Also in the video, the blinky lights are wrong.
-There was a bug in the simulator, where the read-instr-car signal line wasn't getting reset, so it's latching other data on the bus.
-It's fixed in the later video.
+There was a bug in the simulator, where the `read-instr-car` signal line wasn't getting reset, so it's latching other data on the bus.
+This gets fixed in a later video down below.

 I suppose now is a good time to talk about general structure.

 The computer consists of 2 major busses: an output bus and an input bus.
-These busses are register-sized, so they actually consist of 4 smaller sub-busses: mark, type, car, and cdr.
+These busses are register-sized, so they actually consist of 4 smaller sub-busses: `mark`, `type`, `car`, and `cdr`.
 On the write cycle, components in the computer will write to the output bus.
 Then a dedicated bit of swizzle circuitry will latch, and maybe cause the values in the sub-busses to switch lanes.
-Like, maybe the value in the type sub-bus needs to be sent to the car sub-bus.
-Then, on the read cycle, those values get sent down the input bus, where they can be latched by all of the components.
+Like, maybe the value in the `type` sub-bus needs to be sent to the `car` sub-bus.
+Then, on the read cycle, those values get sent down the input bus, where they can be latched by the appropriate components.

 So it looks something like this:

 img(bitmap2.png)[Data goes round and round in a loop.]

-In the real machine, these busses are going to be long ribbon cables, with IDC ports punched in.
+In the real machine, these busses are going to be long ribbon cables with IDC ports punched in.
 The "components" above will be stacked circuit boards in a tower.

 A real board looks like this: